Control of three dimensional water waves: Necessity of Geometric Control Condition

 \begin{definition} We say that~\eqref{eq:equation-schrodinger-fractional} is exactly controllable, if there exists $ T > 0 $, such that for all $ u_0, u_1 \in \Ltwo(\Torus^2) $, there exists $ F \in C([0,T],\Ltwo(\Torus^2)) $, and a solution $ u \in C([0,T],\Ltwo(\Torus^2)) $ to~\eqref{eq:equation-schrodinger-fractional}, satisfying $ u(0) = u_0 $, $ u(T) = u_1 $. \end{definition}

 \begin{proposition} Suppose that $ 1 < \alpha < 2 $, and~\eqref{eq:equation-schrodinger-fractional} is exactly controllable, then

-satisfies the geometric control condition. \end{proposition} \begin{proof} The idea is to prove by contradiction by using the following lemma due to~Burq-Zworski~\cite{BZ-black-box}, and Miller~\cite{Miller}. \begin{lemma} The equation~\eqref{eq:equation-schrodinger-fractional} is exactly controllable, if and only if, for some $ C > 0 $, for all $ \lambda \in \R $, and for all $ u \in \Cinf(\Torus^2) $,
+satisfies the geometric control condition. \end{proposition} \begin{proof} The idea is to prove by contradiction by using the following lemma due to~Burq--Zworski~\cite{BZ-black-box}, and Miller~\cite{Miller}. \begin{lemma} The equation~\eqref{eq:equation-schrodinger-fractional} is exactly controllable, if and only if, for some $ C > 0 $, for all $ \lambda \in \R $, and for all $ u \in \Cinf(\Torus^2) $,